WallarooLabs/wally/book/running-wallaroo/resilience.md

       | tee initializer.log
     ```

-5. Shell 3: Start worker
+5. Shell 3: Start worker (remember to use `machida3-resilience` if using Python 3)

     ```bash
     machida-resilience --application-module word_count_with_dynamic_keys \